laravel/docs/redis.md

 Before using Redis with Laravel, we encorage you to install and use the [PhpRedis](https://github.com/phpredis/phpredis) PHP extension via PECL.
 The extension is more complex to install but may yield better performance for applications that make heavy use of Redis.

-*Deprecated note: Maintenance of Predis has been abandoned by the original package and will be removed from Laravel in 7.0.*
 Alternatively, you can install the `predis/predis` package via Composer:

     composer require predis/predis

+> {note} Maintenance of Predis has been abandoned by the original author of the package and will be removed from Laravel in the 7.0 release.

 <a name="configuration"></a>
 ### Configuration